Bigmoco/TMDBase/README.md

 If manually installing and not on a PC, use the stock OpenWizard, I could never figure out the Backup addon.
 You can figure out the rest.

-For ratings(IMDb,RT)your need an OMDb Api key, link is below.
+For ratings (IMDb,RT) you need an OMDb Api key, link is below.
 Just enter the key they email you into the TMDb Helper settings.

 https://www.omdbapi.com/apikey.aspx